YahooArchive/spartan/doc/security.md

 * Users who use spartan for their applications - by creating mappings between apps and roles.
 A user compromise can affect apps and role that person’s usergroup owns

 * Spartan admins: Spartan admins are the super users with complete control over spartan system.
-If admin accounts are compromised, then its game over.
+If an admin account is compromised, then its game over.

 * Client or server applications: If the client is compromised, it may impersonate the client to server

 User and admin compromise is a generic problem.
-There are different ways to mitigate those risks, such as enable second factor authentication, use short lived credentials etc.
+There are different ways to mitigate those risks, such as enabling second factor authentication, using short lived credentials, etc.

 The client or a server host compromise is also a generic problem.
-It often occurs when your application has security vulnerabilities.
+It often occurs when an application has security vulnerabilities.
 The impact of an exploit also varies.
 The mitigation is to follow best security practices and above all follow good security hygiene when developing and deploying applications, and managing hosts.

 ###What is in scope?
 The main feature of spartan is to protect a resource (e.g. a service endpoint) from unauthorized access.
 The threat model is to enumerate all attacks and build defenses against those attacks.